PLA Strategic Plan

 - Definitions of family will continue to change.

-- Libraries are viewed as "in loco parentis."
+- Libraries will continue to be viewed as “in loco parentis.”

 - The growing national volunteerism movement could translate to potential value for libraries.

-- Increased expectation that libraries will incorporate sustainable practices into their operations.
+- There is increased expectation that libraries will incorporate sustainable practices into their operations.

 - The library will have a greater role in civic discourse.

 - Reading will continue to be a critical skill to succeed in life.